Tampa Prescription Drug Fraud Lawyer

 - Oxycodone (OxyContin)

 A wide range of activities may be considered to be prescription drug crimes, which may be committed either knowingly or unknowingly.
 If you have been accused of any, whether at a federal or state level, seeking legal aid in the form of an experienced prescription drug fraud defense attorney in Tampa is the best way to reduce, prevent, or eliminate charges.
-The most common crimes surrounding the prescription drugs include:
+The most common crimes involving medications include:

 Prescription drug fraud constitutes an act of illegal acquisition of controlled pharmaceutical substances.
-The acquisition of substances may be for personal recreational use, financial gain, or to illicit profit in another way.
-Prescription drug fraud may take place in many different ways.
-For example, going to several doctors in order to obtain multiple prescriptions in different quantities constitutes a prescription drug fraud charge.
-Additionally, illegally obtaining a prescription pad to create prescriptions for profit or for personal or recreational use.
+The acquisition of substances may be for personal recreational use, financial gain or to illicit profit in another way.
+This type of fraud may take place in many different ways.
+For example, going to several doctors in order to obtain multiple medications in different quantities could constitute a drug fraud charge, as is illegally obtaining a pad to create prescriptions for profit or for personal or recreational use.
 Essentially, any activity done to obtain regulated pharmaceutical substances illegally may carry similar charges for your Tampa drug defense attorney to fight.

 Is prescription drug fraud a federal crime?

 Prescription drug fraud cases can be prosecuted at both state and federal levels.
-The severity of the alleged crime and circumstances surrounding each situation will factor into the determination of the judicial level at which a crime may be prosecuted.
-State crimes are serious and can carry fines, penalties, jail time, and more.
+The severity of the alleged crime and circumstances surrounding each situation factors into the determination of the judicial level at which a crime may be prosecuted.
+State crimes are serious and can carry fines, penalties, jail time and more.
 However, federal crimes should be taken even more seriously.
-Committing a federal crime can mean stiff penalties such as lengthy prison sentences, high fines, and other consequences that may permanently impact the life of a convicted individual.
+Committing a federal crime can mean stiff penalties which include lengthy prison sentences, high fines and other consequences that may permanently impact the life of a convicted individual.
 When a crime is prosecuted at both state and federal levels, the accused are not immune to double jeopardy.
-This means that one count of a federal prescription drug charge may also count as a state charge.
+This means that one count of a federal drug charge may also count as a state charge.
 Multiple counts for the same crime can lead to even longer sentences and higher fines.
-If trafficking is suspected for any reason, the DEA, a federal agency may become involved.
-This is why having an experienced federal criminal defense attorney is so essential.
-An experienced federal defense lawyer will be able to help you protect your rights in both state and federal courtrooms.
-Federal prescription drug fraud charges usually happen when an individual’s illegal activities are connected to larger criminal organizations.
-This can mean that a crime that would usually be handled at a state level may escalate into a federal case without the alleged defendant even knowing initially.
+If trafficking is suspected for any reason, the DEA – a federal agency – may become involved.
+This is why having an experienced prescription fraud drug defense lawyer in Tampa is so essential.
+Federal drug fraud charges usually happen when an individual’s illegal activities are connected to larger criminal organizations.
+This can mean that a crime that would usually be handled at a state level may escalate into a federal case without the alleged defendant even knowing, initially.

 Are there any defenses for prescription drug fraud?

 In some cases, the accused are unaware that they have even committed a crime.
-For instance, receiving a prescription from an unlicensed medical professional may result in charges of prescription fraud.
-If the accused had no idea a doctor was illegally prescribing medication, they may be able to reduce or eliminate charges with proper legal representation.
-Alternatively, a defendant who has been coerced by federal agents into admitting to crimes that they did not commit may have a number of possible defenses.
+For example, receiving medicine from an unlicensed medical professional may result in charges of prescription fraud.
+If the accused had no idea a doctor was illegally prescribing medication, a reduction or elimination of charges may be possible with proper legal representation.
+Alternatively, defendants who have been coerced by federal agents into admitting to crimes they did not commit may have a number of possible defenses.
 Remember, everything you say to a law enforcement agent or official can and will be used against you in court.
-Asking for a lawyer does not mean that you are guilty.
-For that reason, contacting an experienced criminal drug fraud defense lawyer immediately is your best option.
-If you find yourself facing allegations of prescription drug fraud, there are ways that Joffe Law, P.A. can help.
-Remaining silent and requesting legal representation, especially in federal cases, may well be your best first line of defense.
+Asking for a prescription drug lawyer in Tampa does not mean that you are guilty.

-If you’re living in or around Hillsborough County, Florida and have been accused of or believe that you might be accused of violating Florida’s prescription drug laws, it’s probably time to seek legal counsel.
-Don’t hesitate.
-The sooner that you obtain legal representation, the better the outcome of your case will be.
+If you’re in or around Hillsborough County, Florida and have been accused of violating Florida’s prescription drug laws, don’t hesitate.
+The sooner you obtain legal representation, the better the likely outcome of your case.
 Joffe Law, P.A. has decades of experience defending the rights of Tampa residents.
-Our expert staff team of lawyers knows that each case of federal prescription drug abuse is unique demands attentiveness and care.
-Remember, the sooner you have an attorney on retainer, the more likely you will be to have a positive outcome in your case.
+Let us get started today so we can obtain the most positive outcome possible in your case.